apache/incubator-hugegraph-ai/hugegraph-llm/README.md

 This project includes runnable demos, it can also be used as a third-party library.

-As we know, graph systems can help large models address challenges like timeliness and hallucination, while large models can assist graph systems with cost-related issues.
+As we know, graph systems can help large models address challenges like timeliness and hallucination, while large models can help graph systems with cost-related issues.

 With this project, we aim to reduce the cost of using graph systems, and decrease the complexity of building knowledge graphs.
 This project will offer more applications and integration solutions for